HyperLemons/simple-webui-colabs/README.md

 # fastest-stablediffusion-collab-webui
+Est. 5-8 minutes to load up everything (including 2nd launch for dropped in options)

 As far as I can tell, this is faster than any other .ipynb for Google Colab, as it simply installs the webui as if your installing it on your pc with a few Python and Git commands.
 Currently only anythingV3 model and vae.